-Outlander Redoux - Sept 4th, 2018 - 8 nights - 6 people max beginning and ending in Inverness - Introductory Rates with Laura Moon More Info
+Outlander Redoux - Sept 4th, 2018 - 8 nights - 6 people max beginning and ending in Inverness - Introductory Rates with Laura Moon.
+All are welcome.
+You don't have to have gone on the part 1 tour.
+More Info

 The Scotland of Jamie & Claire (Small Group Outlander Tour)